Commvault/CVPowershellSDKV2/CommvaultPowerShell/docs/Set-CVPlanRuleSetting.md

 BODY <IPlanRuleExecutionSettings>: Message object to hold settings for plan rule execution.
+  - `[EnableAlertNotification <Boolean?>]`: Set this to enable/disable notification over email for subclients pending plan associationover 24 hours.
+By default, notification will be enabled.
   - `[ExecutionInterval <Int64?>]`: Setting to suggest evaluation frequency in case of evaluation mode being Automatic.
   - `[ExecutionMode <String>]`: Plan rule execution mode